yastn/yastn/docs/source/mps/convention.rst

 Index convention
 ----------------

-The index convention for MPS/MPO tensors in `YAMPS` is
+The index convention for MPS/MPO tensors is

     i) *0th* index (leftmost) corresponds to the left virtual space, ii) *1st* index is physical, and *2nd* index (rightmost) corresponds to the right virtual space.